- AfricaRice: Africa Rice Center = Centre du Riz pour l'Afrique (Abidjan, Cote d'Ivoire)

 - International Peace Institute on East Africa (New York)

-- International Refugee Rights Initiative on the Great Lakes Region (New York ; Kampala)
+- International Refugee Rights Initiative (New York ; Kampala)

 - "Since its inception in 2004...IRRI aims to contribute to the improvement and creation of models of law and practice which best guarantee human rights in conflict and displacement.
 We engage in legal and field-based research in order to better understand how policy affects conflict affected communities and we bring our findings to the attention of policy makers in national, regional and international debates."